T12 fluorescent tubes are hard to come by these days, but that's not to say they've disappeared entirely.

 The tubes began to be phased out in mid-2012, which we wrote about at length in our post, "The phase out of T12s: Everything you need to know about discontinued tubes."

-But if you still have T12s in your sockets and you're looking to save money on lighting in 2017, there are
+But if you still have T12s in your sockets and you're looking to save money on lighting in the next year, there are a

 Steps toward retrofitting T12s to LED, or more energy-efficient lighting